Nick-foote/stocks-portfolio-web-app/README.md

 # stocks-portfolio-web-app
-A web app to track stock information and graph multiple share price history
+A web app to track stock ticker information and price.
+Then using Dash apps the information is graphed with multiple tickers in an interactive graphic.